-The default LOGIN password for your Series II Modem is "BLACK BOX".
+The default LOGIN password for your modem is "MULTI-TECH".
 If you choose to activate callback security, you should change the LOGIN password using this command in the following format:

-AT#IXXXXXXXXX CR> (where xxxxxxxxxx is the current LOGIN password)
+AT#Ixxxxxxxxx<CR> (where xxxxxxxxxxxxxxx is the current LOGIN password).
 Your modem will respond with "OK", indicating that you can enter the new LOGIN password as follows:

-AT#I=yyyyyyyyyy<CR>
+AT#I=yyyyyyyyy<CR>